hanrattyjen/CV/README.md

 I am currently enrolled in the Makers Academy Remote course, 90% at level complete of re-skilling myself completely.

-I am also involved with [Django Girls Belfast](https://djangogirls.org/belfast/), who provide one-day workshops to women who want to learn to build their own web apps using Python and Django.
-There is an incredible demand for this workshop - every time we run it we increase our numbers of applicants.
-It's amazing!
+I am involved with [Django Girls Belfast](https://djangogirls.org/belfast/), who provide one-day workshops to women who want to learn to build their own web apps using Python and Django.
+There is an incredible demand for this workshop eve - it's amazing!

 #### What I am